All Episodes

 And I wonder what your thoughts are on that.

-I'm sure you have have some.
+I'm sure you have some.

 Look, I mean, the environment is always conducive for success.

-Uh, and if it gets too far left, then you lose your job creators and they leave, just like the job creators left Iran, just like the job creators left Yugoslavia, just like many of the job creators left Cuba or Venezuela.
+And if it gets too far left, then you lose your job creators and they leave, just like the job creators left Iran, just like the job creators left Yugoslavia, just like many of the job creators left Cuba or Venezuela.

-The job creators are here's the best way to look at job creators.
+The job creators are, here's the best way to look at job creators.

 What was that?